Processing

 How long does it take to process my benefits?

 Processing benefits is a multi-step process.
-Our office will start processing benefits for Fall semesters in August, in January for Spring semesters, and between May and June for Summer Sessions.
+Our office will start processing benefits for Fall semesters in July, in December for Spring semesters, and between May and June for Summer Sessions.
+Veterans will receive processing priority.
 Depending on the complexity of the certification (new student, multiple majors and minors, transfer credit from other institutions, being waitlisted on classes, etc.), it can take anywhere from 15 to 30 business days for your benefits to process to the VA from our office.
 If you submit your enrollment datasheets or certificate of eligibility late, it could be longer.

 While you are waiting for your benefits to be processed, as long as you have submitted an enrollment datasheet, your schedule is protected from cancellation and late fees.
-The Office of Financial Aid will send out automated emails as they do for all students, but your VA information is on file and you are protected.
+Student Accounts will send out automated emails asking for payments as they do for all students, but your VA information is on file and you are protected while waiting for your benefits to start.

 How do I know if I've been verified for benefits for the semester?

-You will receive an automated email from the Department of Veteran Affairs (VA) verifying that your enrollment has been certified to your AppState email.
+You will receive an automated email from the Department of Veteran Affairs (VA) verifying that your enrollment has been certified to your AppState and/or personal email.
 Please review your email inbox before reaching out to Student Veteran Services.
-If you have discrepancies or some classes cannot be certified, a representative from our office will alert you to these discrepancies.
+If you have discrepancies or some classes cannot be certified, a representative from our office will email you to let you know of the discrepancies or issues.

 My payment has not arrived on time.
 Why is this?